 Quality Assurance (QA) testing is often done at the end of the software development process.
 On a recent episode of Dynamic Developer, I spoke with Deborah Lewis, a Lead Quality Assurance Engineer at Red Ventures, about why this is a bad idea.
 We also talked about the importance of QA, how QA engineers can work effectively with other teams involved in the developer process (developers, product managers, etc.) and how technologies like automation are changing software testing.

-Deborah has held roles as both a project manager.
-She's also a co-worker of mine.
-Deborah and I both worked for CBS Interactive, which was acquired by Red Ventures in 2020 and is the parent company of TechRepublic, ZDNet, CNET and a host of other online properties.and a
+Deborah has held roles as both a scrum master and a project manager.
+She’s also a co-worker of mine.
+Deborah and I both worked for CBS Interactive, which was acquired by Red Ventures in 2020 and is the parent company of TechRepublic, ZDNet, CNET and a host of other online properties.

 What makes a good QA engineer?

 Bill Detwiler: Before we get to talking about what we’re really here to talk about, which is why QA is so important to the software development process and why it’s often under appreciated in that process.
 I’d love for you to share with the audience, your story.
 How you got into QA, because you had this great story.
 And I think it really speaks to the roundabout ways that people often get into software development or technology and how skills that are learned maybe outside of the classic developer path can be not just beneficial, but really critical to building great software.